kashodiya/my-open-webui/README.md

     "controller_auth_key": "fill-me"
 }
 ```
-- Update password, token, and keys - Min length must be 8
+- Create your own password, token, and keys - Min length must be 8

 ### Init and apply terraform
 ```bat